 Moonlight - 1.5lm, 177hrs.
 Measured 1.89lm.

 Maximum output is very impressive for 2xAA format flashlights, although the measured output is slightly under specification.
 Brightness step-down took much longer than specification at 5mins vs 1min, which resulted in the light getting too hot for a consumer orientated light.
-Another tester has verified my findings on a another sample with a thermal imager, showing the light stepping down after 5 minutes, and 61.8C head temperature.
+Two other reviewers have verified my findings on other samples.
+One of these was tested with a thermal imager, showing the light stepping down after 5 minutes, and 61.8C head temperature.
 This is hot enough to cause skin burns within 5 seconds.
 The light was designed to step down at 55C.
 It thus appears that there is a widespread issue with a batch of lights.

 Addendum: Acebeam did offer to send a replacement and return the original sample due to the step down heat issue.
 However due to manipulative and abusive behaviour by their customer service representative, I will no longer be performing any more testing or reviews for Acebeam.